What are Canonical Tags in SEO

 The Impact of Canonical Tags on SEO

-Correctly utilizing canonical tags can greatly improve your website’s search engine optimization results.
-Canonical tags enhance search rankings, boost organic traffic, and enhance user experience by streamlining redundant content and link equity.
+Properly using canonical tags can significantly enhance your website’s SEO performance.
+Canonical tags improve search rankings, increase organic traffic, and enhance user experience by eliminating duplicate content and optimizing link equity

 Enhanced Ranking Potential

-Canonical tags assist in directing ranking authority to the preferred version and enhancing its presence in search results by merging redundant pages.
+Canonical tags help channel ranking power to the chosen version and improve its visibility in search results by consolidating duplicate pages.

 Bring down Crawl Errors